-We checked out Newton Food Centre to present to you 10 best hawker stalls that’ll make you feel like a Tasty Rich Asian.
+We checked out Newton Food Centre to present to you the 15 best hawker stalls at Newton Food Centre that’ll make you feel like a Tasty Rich Asian.

 1. Kwang Kee Teochew Fish Porridge (#01-20)

 After having a talk with the friendly store aunty, I decided to order three dishes to try.

 I got the Dual Fish Soup with Bee Hoon (S$7.50), Fish Head Soup (S$6), and Fried Sliced Fish Bee Hoon (S$6.50).
 The sliced fish was fresh and did not have a fishy taste at all, while the fried fish was seasoned well and had a slight savoury taste.